 When you arrive in Kathmandu, you can find plenty of shops that sell trekking gear and equipment.
 These local shops offer great prices for quality products.
-If you haven’t purchased your trekking gears already, you can shop around the city.
+If you haven’t purchased your trekking gear already, you can shop around the city.

-Everest Base camp trek for the arrangements
+Everest Base Camp Trek for the Arrangements

-You also get great prices as some tea houses on the way may hike up prices for foreigners.
-Having a guide along not only helps with navigation, but the guide also poses as an interpreter familiarizing you with the surrounding.
+You also get great prices as some tea houses on the way may hike prices for foreigners.
+Having a guide along not only helps with navigation, but the guide also poses as an interpreter familiarizing you with the surroundings.
 Moreover, s/he can also be a companion for you during your trip.
 It is only recommended to travel alone if you are very familiar with the region.

 One of the key things to keep in mind is to inform your family or friends about your trip.
 Give them your itinerary along with a map of the route you will be following.
 Doing so will allow you to be trackable in case of emergencies.

 Most people believe that wearing a thick coat is the best idea to tackle the cold.
-However, it is better to dress in layers to stay warm and fight the cold of the Everest.
-Your clothing list should include light thermal inners (both upper and lower), sweat-soaking t-shirts and trousers, a fleece jacket or a pullover and a down jacket.
+However, it is better to dress in layers to stay warm and fight the cold of Everest.
+Your clothing list should include light thermal inners (both upper and lower), sweat-soaking t-shirts and trousers, a fleece jacket or a pullover, and a down jacket.

 You can stay warm by combining all these parallels by dressing in layers.
 Make sure you have a pair of waterproof/rainproof jackets and trousers in case it rains or snows.

-Maintaining pace and pattern
+Maintaining Pace and Pattern

 You have to watch out for yourself during this trip.
 Make sure you stay healthy.
 This includes eating healthy food and staying hydrated.
 Take in enough nutrition and protein and drink plenty so that your body gains the strength to complete the trek.

 If you are hurt or if something doesn’t feel right, inform your friends or the guide for immediate assistance.
 Don’t feel shy to share problems with your team members.
 This applies especially when you experience any sort of symptoms.
 Notify your guide immediately, he won’t figure it out himself!